Louisiana Woman Blog

 Hello, glad you stopped by!

-I'm Kay and this is where I share recipes, especially of the food and culture from my rich Cajun heritage.
-I was born and raised in Vermilion parish, the gateway to the wetlands in the heart of Acadiana.
+I'm Kay, and this is where I share recipes, especially those from my rich Cajun heritage, which is deeply rooted in food and culture.
+I was born and raised in Vermilion Parish, the gateway to the Louisiana wetlands in the heart of Acadiana.
 I grew up eating the best food in the world amongst French-speaking people who exemplify living life to the full.
-It shows in the way they gather with their family and prepare their food.
+It's evident in the way they gather with their family and prepare their meals.

 So have a look around!
-Find something scrumptious to cook up for yourself and those you love while learning about the unique lifestyle of the Cajun people.
+Find something scrumptious to cook up for yourself and those you love while learning about the unique lifestyle of the Cajun people of South Louisiana.

 My Story

-My husband, Steve (Mississippi Man), and I live in the Southeast corner of Arkansas, called the ArkLaMiss, with our Weimaraner, Cord.
+My husband, Steve (also known as the Mississippi Man), and I live in the Southeastern corner of Arkansas, also referred to as the ArkLaMiss, with our Weimaraner, Cord.
 We are recently retired funeral directors; well, Steve still works part-time.
 It's an adventure navigating this life change with my love and best friend, and we highly recommend it!

-You'll see the Mississippi influence in some of the recipes, also.
+You'll also see the Mississippi influence in some of the recipes.
 Steve's family grew sugar cane and made their own homemade syrup every Thanksgiving day.
 Therefore, his Mamaw was an expert biscuit maker.
+I haven't made homemade syrup yet, but I do have a few recipes for making biscuits.

-We have 3 children, 2 daughters-in-law, 5 grandchildren, 7 grand dogs (as of last count), and 1 grand bunny named Autumn.
+We have three children, two daughters-in-law, five grandchildren, seven grand dogs (as of the last count), and one grand bunny named Autumn.

-I began Louisiana Woman Blog hoping to preserve my family heritage through food and stories for our children and grandchildren.
-True classic Cajun food seems to get lost in our modern culture.
-Little did I know many people are interested in cooking and eating Cajun food and want to know more about where it comes from.
+I began the Louisiana Woman Blog with the hope of preserving my family's heritage through food and stories for our children and grandchildren.
+Authentic classic Cajun cuisine seems to have been lost in our modern culture.
+Little did I know that many people are interested in cooking and eating Cajun food, and want to know more about its origins.

 I'm excited about this opportunity to share this good food and my experiences with you through this blog.
 It's my pleasure!